Efficient Hamiltonian, structure and trace distance learning of Gaussian states: Results

-copies of $\rho$ suffice to obtain an estimate $\hat{H}$ satisfying $\|H-\hat{H}\|_{\infty}\leq \epsilon$ with probability of success at least $1-\delta$. \end{thm} We emphasize the fact that the sample complexity is only logarithmic in the number of modes.
-Furthermore, we show that for graphs with polynomially growing neighborhoods, the sample complexity of our procedure in terms of precision is $\epsilon^{-2}$, up to polylog terms. \paragraph{Proof sketch:} Recall that, given the covariance matrix $V$, the Hamiltonian of the Gaussian is given by $H=\frac{1}{2}\ln \left(I+\frac{2}{2i\Omega V-I}\right)i\Omega$.
+\paragraph{Proof sketch:} Recall that, given the covariance matrix $V$, the Hamiltonian of the Gaussian is given by $H=\frac{1}{2}\ln \left(I+\frac{2}{2i\Omega V-I}\right)i\Omega$.
 Thus, it is possible to infer the Hamiltonian if we have a sufficiently accurate approximation of the inverse of $2V-i\Omega $, which is given by $(2 V-i\Omega )^{-1}=-\frac{I-e^{+ 2Hi\Omega}}{2}(i\Omega)=\frac{1}{2}\sum_{n=1}^{\infty}\frac{\left(2Hi\Omega\right)^{n}}{n!}(i\Omega)$.
 Using these observations and the continuity estimates we develop in this work already suffice to obtain a Hamiltonian learning protocol with polynomial sample complexity in the number of vertices.
-The main reason for the polynomial scaling is that this naive strategy requires us to estimate each entry of the covariance matrix to polynomial precision to ensure that the error in operator norm is of order $\epsilon$ once we perform the inversion.
+The main reason for the polynomial scaling is that this plug-in strategy requires us to estimate each entry of the covariance matrix to polynomial precision to ensure that the error in operator norm is of order $\epsilon$ once we perform the inversion.